bunimar/bunimar/README.md

 @ solarium ˶ onyx ˎ˗ 16 ︵ ★☆
 💫 ⵌ ！sys .ᐟ ᐢ..ᐢ﹒agender ╮

 【 before you int .ᐟ 】

 ︿︿ Basic DNI stuff.
 If we find you acting weird towards us or you make us uncomfortable, We can always just hide and block you.

 ︿︿ We have SVTT (Severe Touch Trigger).
-So depending on whos fronting, whether that may be a little or a middle, IWC and Don't touch.

-︿︿ Please, Respect us despite of source.

-︿︿ Ask before C+H, please.
-We don't like sudden cuddles and hiding, especially from strangers.
-Friends are okay though.

-︿︿ You're more than welcome to try to start a conversation with us, crown us, or ask us any questions.
-Despite our social status, it's greatly appriciated.
+Whenever on Safe Serverz feel free to approach as we're only there if comfortable.
+We will not hesitate to block you if you purposely try to trigger us.

+︿︿ Always feel free to interact unless specified.
+Though we're extremely anxious and wont speak until comfortable with you.

 ✰ ✰ ✰ 彡 DNI . . .

+𝄓 ... } Troll Skins [Unless Friend] ! ﹑⟡
-𝄓 ... } Basic DNI Criteria ! ﹑⟡
+𝄓 ... } Purposely triggers those who have TT/TDs , CT/CDs, and Systems ! ﹑⟡
 𝄓 ... } Leon/Clary.
 You tricked and groomed me, im too terrified to speak about it.
 Uzi, you know you you are ! ﹑⟡

-𝄓 ... } Troll Skins [Unless Friend] ! ﹑⟡

-𝄓 ... } Weirdos ! ﹑⟡

-𝄓 ... } makes fun of those who have TT/TDs , CT/CDs, and Systems.
-Its a pony game , just hide them ! ﹑⟡

-≽ fandoms ⵌ ! ‹3 . . 🎈
+≽ fandoms ⵌ ! ‹3 . . ☁️
 ╰ ︵ Dreamtale  ,  Undertale and Aus  ,  FNaF , BATIM , 2010 Indie Horror Games ,  Musicals {Hamilton, Ride the Cyclone, SIX, Mean Girls, Heathers}  ,  Vocaloid Songs  ,   ! } ‹3

 📼﹑ıllı ≥ Socials !!! ❱❱ ✦